CDP Ports

 Value | Local copy of the routed value |

-Routing | Routing to a local value near the port. |
+Routing | Routing to value where the port is located that is part of Port API. |

-Connected | Displays the current state of the connection. |
+Connected | Displays the current status of the connection. |

 Connect | Internal property that controls allowed connection directions.
 By default, both Upstream and Downstream are allowed.
 Upstream - is the direction of the first subscribing port in the chain.
 Downstream - is the direction of the end of the chain (last port without set routing) |